What are target date funds and how do they work?

 Once signed in to your Online Account (To change your investments):

-- Then, click the "Manage Investments" link on the left hand column
+- Then, click the "Manage Investments" link under the "Account" menu.

 - You then need to do two things with your account if you currently have pre-mixed portfolios.